 Does everyone in your apartment complex or neighborhood know every time you come and go because you have a screeching or whining car?
 Do you cringe before you start your car because you are scared of what sounds it will make?
 If you like getting your money’s worth out of your vehicles, then chances are you’ve been there before.
 I recently had this problem myself in my Dodge truck and decided to put BlueDevil to the test.
 Keep reading for the results!

-Having a noisy car can be annoying and embarrassing for you and those around you.
+Having a noisy car with an engine whine can be annoying and embarrassing for you and those around you.
 Luckily if you have a noisy car, the repair is often relatively inexpensive.
 First, you need to determine what sort of noise your car is making.

 Noises a broken car makes: